Leafy Eco Adapt (LEA)

 • Sustainable agriculture and climate-resilient food systems

-• Promotion of nutrition education and food sovereignty
+• Nutrition education and food sovereignty

 Chairman-Mackenzie Okun